Pattern Paper | Garment Pattern Making Terms

 4. First patterns:

-The original pattern developed for each design.
+The original pattern was developed for each design.
 This pattern is generally made from marking paper and usually requires fitting and adjustments.
 Half a pattern is developed unless the design is asymmetrical.

 5. Production Pattern: